Appointments can be held by video call, by phone or in person at one of our local offices.

 Contact our dedicated personal injury solicitors who can advise you on the best way to go about collecting as much evidence as possible to assist you in your claim.

 It can be almost impossible to accurately recall the events which led up to an accident even only a few days after the event, so try to write down your account of the circumstances of your accident as soon as possible after the incident.
 Make sure that you include a detailed description of the accident (including the weather conditions, if relevant) and the immediate aftermath.
 This should include the names and contact details of any witnesses, and you should attempt to accurately record any conversations you have with both the person you believe is responsible and anyone who saw what happened.
-A detailed written explanation of what happened will be of great benefit to you as an aid your own memory of events, and such a contemporaneous account will also be an extremely compelling piece of evidence for the court.
+A detailed written explanation of what happened will be of great benefit to you as an aid to your own memory of events, and such a contemporaneous account will also be an extremely compelling piece of evidence for the court.

-You should also continue keeping your diary (or event log) after the initial accident, recording hospital visits, time off work, developments in your injuries, assistance you receive from family and friends.
+You should also continue keeping your diary (or event log) after the initial accident, recording hospital visits, time off work, developments in your injuries, and assistance you receive from family and friends.

 Physical evidence can be vital for a successful personal injury claim.
 Anything which you believe might help to prove that you were not responsible for the accident should be retained in some way in the same condition it was in when the accident took place.
 It is far easier to prove that your injury was caused by a broken step or torn piece of flooring if you have something which shows that state of disrepair exists, as opposed to you having to describe it.
 Moreover, damage caused to property (a car or bike, for example), or an item of clothing which was torn or stained in the incident, can indicate the severity of the accident.